 I spent nearly three months traveling in the country and kept track of my expenses.
 Now, granted, I did take on some freelance gigs to fund my travels.
 I still had to keep it within a budget since I wasn’t making anywhere near the salary I was making back in California.

 Romanian Currency & Conversions

 The RON (New Romania Leu) is the currency of Romania.
 They’re funny looking bills, but virtually indestructible.
 I think you can toss into a volcano and it would survive.
 It’s not made of paper.
-It’s made of a special tear resistant (proof) plastic.
+It’s made of a special tear-resistant (proof) plastic.
 The conversation rate as of April 2017 is $1 = 4.26 Leu.

 My Spending Habits in Romania

 I would say my style of travel is relatively frugal.
-Traveling in Romania and in the Balkans countries are much cheaper compared their Western European counterparts.
+Traveling in Romania and the Balkans countries are much cheaper compared to their Western European counterparts.
 I could splurge occasionally and try out the local beer, wine, and traditional cuisine without regretting it later.
-While I was making some money during my travels, I wasn’t being frivolous by any means.
+While I was making some money during my travels, I wasn’t frivolous by any means.
 The whole time I was in Romania, I was able to stick well within a daily budget of $35 a day!

 I spent about a week and a half in the Capital city of Bucharest and as capital cities go, the most expensive city in Romania.
 I spent most of my time around Brasov and other Transylvanian towns.
-There was a span of a month (June 2016) that I spent in Village of Breb in Maramures County – where my entire expense of living/traveling was 310 Euros ($317).
+There was a month (June 2016) that I spent in the Village of Breb in Maramures County – where my entire expense of living/traveling was 310 Euros ($317).
 Through luck, I met somebody in Cluj-Napoca just when I was getting ready to hop over the border to Hungary.
 I was offered a room and board with all the meals covered for an entire month.